Dates: 15-17 July 2022

 Yes, a few chemical toilets and showers will be placed at the festival.

 If you like geography, you will love our custom festival map.
 Basically, we’ve created a map for anyone going to the Seasplash music festival.
-The map contains all the important locations in Sibenik, from festival venue to beaches and not-to-miss attractions.
-Check out the our Seasplash festival map.
+The map contains all the important locations in Sibenik, from festival venues to beaches and not-to-miss attractions.
+Check out our Seasplash festival map.

 all festival photos provided by the Seasplash festival Ⓒ Ivan Buvinić